 Rancho Buena Vista was one of the famous land-grant ranchos originally issued by Mexico to some of its citizens.
 It was awarded to Felipe Subria by Mexican Governor Pio Pico in 1845.

 Subria built a single-story adobe on the land, as well as a small barn.
-In 1852, the new owner, Jesus Machedo, added to the adobe by constructing several rooms that are still part of the Rancho Buena Vista Adobe structure today.
+In 1852, the new owner, Jesus Machedo, added to the adobe by constructing several rooms still part of the Rancho Buena Vista Adobe structure today.

 Visitors to the Rancho Buena Vista Adobe can enjoy the lovely grounds, a tour of the adobe with its many historic artifacts, a unique gift shop, and a beautiful art gallery.
 Docents give hands-on history lessons about early ranch life and provide details about the 4,000 historical items in the collection.